ralphje/imagemounter/README.rst

 detect the volume system and then mount each volume seperately.
 If it fails finding a volume system, it will try to mount the entire image as a whole if it succeeds in detecting what it actually is.

-This package supports Python 2.7 and Python 3.3+.
+This package supports Python 3.5+.

 Example
 =======